-Holland and King have previously collaborated on the popular thrillers The Langoliers
+Holland and King have previously collaborated on the popular thrillers The Langoliers and Thinner.

 After an extended hiatus, Holland returned to directing in 2007 as a featured director in the praised Masters of Horror series for Showtime.
 Currently he is writing and directing Twisted Tales, a series of shorts for FEARnet.